inpatient/OUTPATIENT US clinical Experience

 MD2B Connect Physician ID # 151

-Where will this rotation take place: This hands-on combined inpatient and outpatient rotation will take place in Denver, Colorado.
+Where will this rotation take place: This combined inpatient and outpatient US clinical experience will take place in Denver, Colorado.
+This rotation is currently unavailable.

 Hours: Monday - Friday 8 AM to 5 PM (please note that on Mondays he is involved in outreach and therefore you may be working with one of his colleagues on Mondays)